SteeltoeOSS/Tutorials/getting-started-pcf.md

 Spring Cloud commonly uses `spring.application.name` to identify client applications.
 In the case of the Config Server, the files in the Config Server's Git or Subversion repository will include application names in their filenames, and the Server uses `spring.application.name` to determine which files in its repository contain configuration for our application.

 The other property, `spring.cloud.config.uri`, is optional in our case.
-This tells a Steel Toe Configuration client application where to locate its Config Server.
+This tells a Steeltoe Configuration client application where to locate its Config Server.
 We give this a value of `http://localhost:8888` (the default port on which a Spring Cloud Config Server runs).
 As we'll soon see, however, this will be overridden when we bring in the Cloud Foundry Config Server, in:

 ### Step 3: Add the Config Server configuration provider